The baby name Elowyn is a fast-rising favorite, the hottest Cornish import since Jennifer.

 There’s also Mike Mignola and Christopher Golden’s graphic novel Baltimore, or The Steadfast Tin Soldier and the Vampire, first published in 2007.
 It includes a character named Elowen.

-But that’s not a drawback.
-In fact, Elowen’s fairytale qualities might be a plus.
+That’s not a drawback.
+In fact, Elowen’s fairy tale qualities might be a plus.

 About Abby Sandel